How to implement a soft delete with Hibernate

 }

 Hibernate’s @Where annotation provides a better way to exclude all deleted entities.
-It allows to define an SQL snippet which Hibernate adds to the WHERE clause of all queries.
+It allows the definition of an SQL snippet, which Hibernate adds to the WHERE clause of all queries.
 The following code snippet shows a @Where annotation that excludes a record if its state is DELETED.

 @Entity